httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {{client-scheduling}} describes how clients can optionally apply elements of this scheme locally to the request messages that they generate.

-Some forms of HTTP extensions change HTTP/2 or HTTP/3 stream behavior or define new data carriage mechanisms.
-Such extensions are not considered by this document; they can define themselves how this priority scheme might be applied.
+Some forms of HTTP extensions might change HTTP/2 or HTTP/3 stream behavior or define new data carriage mechanisms.
+Such extensions can define themselves how this priority scheme is to be applied.

 # Priority Parameters {#parameters}